What Is the Cost to Sell a House in Chicago?

 - Mortgage balance payoff amount

 The mortgage payoff amount is typically the most significant determining factor for calculating your net proceeds.
-The average Chicago homeowner has a remaining mortgage balance of $179,683.
+The average Illinois homeowner has a remaining mortgage balance of $194,636.

 If you’ve paid off your mortgage before selling your home, you can calculate your profits by taking the sale price minus selling costs.
 Ask your agent for a net sheet to be sure of your calculations.

-When you sell your home is a determining factor in how much you will make.
+The timing of your home sale is a determining factor in how much you will make.
 You want to strike when the iron is hot, and for most people, that means listing your house in spring and selling by the early summer.
 Typically, families want to be in their new home before the next school year.

-Use HomeLight’s Best time to Sell Calculator to decide when to sell for the most money or the speediest.
-You may be able to list your home in March and sell it by June for 5.26%, or $19,199 more than normal.
+Use HomeLight’s Best Time to Sell Calculator to decide when to sell for the most money or the speediest.
+You may be able to list your home in March and sell it by June for 5.95%, or $21,123 more than normal.

 Try HomeLight’s free Net Proceeds Calculator to get how much you might make selling your Chicago home.